 1Daily Water Production?

 Normally, the smallest desalination plant would be 50 m3/day which would represent a five-buoy cluster (10 m3/day).
-If you need 300 m3/day, it would represent 30 buoys.
-With the current units can cluster up to 100 buoys to produce 1000m3/day.
+If you need 300 m3/day, it would then represent 30 buoys.
+The current units can cluster up to 100 buoys to produce 1000m3/day.
 It can be increased over time by increasing the number of buoys.

 2Where do you set the Buoys?